michelebergami/project_archive/README.md

 4. What are the key factors influencing the number of TfL journeys?
 5. Can historical data on TfL journeys be used to predict future passenger numbers accurately, and can we create a model to predict the number of TfL journeys in 2024?

-We used visualisations, linear regression and SARIMA models.
+We used visualisations, linear regression and SARIMA models, all shown in the tfl_project.html file.

 My technical contribution was mainly on the creation of the ML models.